-<APF BW>: Sets the bandwidth of the audio peaking filter to 30, 50, or 150 Hz.
-30 and 50 Hz provide more noise rejection, while 150 Hz allows for faster code speeds.
+<APF BW>: Sets the bandwidth of the audio peaking filter to 30 or 50 Hz.
+30 Hz provides greater noise rejection, while 50 Hz allows for faster code speeds.

 <TEXT DECODE>: Tap this button to turn text decode on/off and set the number of receive text lines.
 Threshold defaults to AUTO, but you can select a fixed value threshold value to minimize decoding of noise as characters.
 Also see CW Text Decode and Built-In Data Modes.